DataDog/hiring-engineers/answers.md

 4. Change your check's collection interval so that it only submits the metric once every 45 seconds.

 Answer:This answers the BONUS QUESTION too.
-Changes made in /etc/datadog-agent/conf.d/custom_test.yaml file
+Changes made in /etc/datadog-agent/conf.d/custom_test.yaml file.
+Defined minimum interval as 45 seconds.

 [Python Script](https://github.com/srp84/hiring-engineers/blob/master/custom_test.yaml)